missionpinball/mpf-docs/tutorial/8_plunger.rst

 Finally, make sure your YAML file is formatted properly, with spaces (not tabs) and that you have no space to the left of your colons and that you do have a space to the right of your colons.
+See our :doc:`/troubleshooting/debugging_yaml_parse_errors` guide if you got YAML errors.
 At this point your trough is ready to go!
 Next we have to configure your plunger lane.